 John Zorn’s no stranger to heavy, aggressive music.
 With bands such as Painkiller, God and Naked City, he pushed the limits of punk jazz to the point of being downright hostile.
 Which, of course, means his intensely squealing saxophone is a perfect fit for Napalm Death.
 Essentially, this pairing of artists on 2012’s Everyday Pox is a collision of extremes – free jazz on top of grindcore, piercing highs cutting through guttural lows.
 It’s aggression on an advanced level, all happening in the course of under two minutes.

 Markov Soroka’s extreme metal epics as Tchornobog are colossal creations, demanding of both a listener’s patience and ability to expect the unexpected – trumpet, cello, piano and, yes, saxophone.
-The 14-minute Non-Existence’s Warmth combines a number of disparate elements in the service of a stunning slow-burner of a dirge, but around four minutes in when Sofia Hedman’s saxophone enters the frame, it’s an achingly gorgeous, oddly calming presence before the introduction of Soroka’s superhuman growls.
+The 14-minute Non-Existence’s Warmth combines a number of disparate elements in the service of a stunning slow-burner of a dirge, but around four minutes in when Sofia Hedman’s saxophone enters the frame, it’s an achingly gorgeous, oddly calming presence before the introduction of Markov’s superhuman growls.

 One of the most peculiar bands on this list, Ex Eye features members from within experimental rock and metal, including Liturgy / Uniform’s Greg Fox and Secret Chiefs 3’s Shahzad Ismaily, as well as outsiders like minimalist saxophonist and composer Colin Stetson.
-Where they come together is in the influence of avant garde composers like Glenn Branca, as well as in the common pursuit of soaring technical ecstasy.
-This lengthy piece on the band’s self-titled debut puts Stetson’s saxophone at the forefront of a tense and triumphant exploration of metal, menace and math.
+Where they come together is in the influence of avant-garde composers like Glenn Branca, as well as in the common pursuit of soaring technical ecstasy.
+This lengthy piece on the band’s self-titled debut puts Colin’s saxophone at the forefront of a tense and triumphant exploration of metal, menace and math.

 As Winnipeg’s KEN Mode have evolved into one of Canada’s most reliably brutal noise rock bands, they’ve also become markedly weirder.
-Their 2018 album Loved harbored a much darker, ominous tone than its predecessor, 2015’s Success, and as a result more brazenly defied expectations.
-Like, for instance, by including saxophonist Kathryn Kerr on a number of tracks, her textures on This is a Love Test providing a tonal juxtaposition against Jesse Matthewson’s piercing guitar highs.
-Kerr’s saxophone isn’t necessarily what you might call “smooth,” but there’s an exotic appeal about it that serves as a kind of red herring – by the time the chorus explodes, you won’t even know what hit you.
+Their 2018 album Loved harboured a much darker, ominous tone than its predecessor, 2015’s Success, and as a result more brazenly defied expectations.
+Like, for instance, by including saxophonist Kathryn Kerr on a number of tracks, her textures on This Is A Love Test providing a tonal juxtaposition against Jesse Matthewson’s piercing guitar highs.
+Kathryn’s saxophone isn’t necessarily what you might call ‘smooth’, but there’s an exotic appeal about it that serves as a kind of red herring – by the time the chorus explodes, you won’t even know what hit you.